Search

 Industry Perspective

-The COVID-19 pandemic seems to have led to a push for more domestic production of pharmaceuticals and Active Pharmaceutical Ingredients, especially in Europe and in the United States.
+The COVID-19 pandemic and tariffs seem to have led to a push for more domestic production of pharmaceuticals and Active Pharmaceutical Ingredients, especially in the United States and Europe.
 There seems to be more concern about dependence on imports from India and China in particular.

 We welcome this discussion.
 We also welcome the recognition of API manufacturers contributing substantially to society.
 However, in order to actually improve the security of supply of pharmaceuticals and APIs, we do not believe in the mantra “buy domestically”.
 We believe in a tailored approach, assessing risks per product across the supply chain.
 In our view the assessment should be about the number of suppliers in each step of the supply chain, including early stage chemical intermediates, and the supply risk profiles of those specific manufacturers.
 The assessment should not only look at whether pharmaceuticals and APIs are imported or manufactured domestically.

-We do believe that regulators and payors for pharmaceuticals and pharma companies need to strike a good balance between cost and risks.
-It is often not feasible to strongly drive down costs without compromising on risks for supply security and quality.
+We believe that regulators and payors for pharmaceuticals as well as pharma companies need to strike a good balance between cost and risks.
+It is often not feasible to drive down costs without compromising on risks for supply security and quality.
 Environmental impacts and conditions for factory workers should also be considered when making sourcing decisions.